ekino/drupal-debug/README.md

 It is done for one reason: help you develop better and faster!

 Once this library is installed, you will be able to experience a « debug mode » during the development process.
-For example, you will not need to manually clear the cache anymore when you add or remove a custom service, a route or a hook implementation.
+For example, you will not need to manually clear the cache anymore when you add or remove a custom service, a route or a module hook implementation.

 # Requirements